These baked maple glazed donuts are completely irresistible, with their cakey texture and the most perfect sticky-sweet icing to top it all off.

 Then we’re topping them off with a classic and easy-to-make maple glaze.
 Feel free to be as generous or as light-handed as you’d like here.
 I personally like to end it all with a sprinkle of sea salt on top, but that’s totally optional.

 Why You’ll Love These Baked Maple Glazed Donuts…

-- They’re baked, not fried.
+- My maple donuts are baked, not fried.
 That makes them healthy, right? 😉 Just kidding.
 But I find it much easier than dealing with the oil and all of that.
 Keep in mind, these donuts are cakey so it’s a different texture than the yeast donuts you might get at a bakery, but in my opinion they are also WAY better!

 - The maple glaze is just melt-in-your-mouth good.
 You can dip your donuts in, like I do, or drip the glaze over them using a spoon.

 - They’re SO easy.
 We’re not even using a mixer here!
 It may seem like a lot of ingredients and steps, but I’m about to walk you through it.

 - The dry ingredients: flour + baking powder + baking soda + salt.